solvip/solo/README.md

 ```

 In the case where Fun returns exceptionally, solo tries to do the right thing and reraises the error to the caller.
-A caveat to be aware of, however, is that part of the stack trace is lost as Fun is actually executed by a freshly spawned process.
+A caveat to be aware of is that part of the stack trace is lost as Fun is actually executed by a freshly spawned process.

 ## Performance